Win, Lose or Draw: 1989–1990 changes

-The third and last season of the syndicated Win, Lose or Draw saw a significant format overhaul itself, as the front game was altered, and both the shortened speed round and bonus round were added.
+Among the many changes that were made for the syndicated series' third season was an overhaul of the format.
+While the two celebrity-one civilian contestant teams were kept in place, the series instituted a returning champions rule where contestants played until winning ten matches or losing in the front game.

-The object of the first two rounds was the same.
-However, the drawing team was not allowed to switch partners at any point.
-A guess could not be made until twenty-five of the sixty seconds had elapsed, and if the team guessed the puzzle before thirty seconds had elapsed the civilian contestant won $200.
-If not, the puzzle was played for $100.
-A successful steal by the opposing team was only worth $50.
+For the first two rounds of play, the designated drawing player could not switch places with any of his/her teammates.
+The team could not guess the puzzle until twenty-five seconds had passed; once that happened, if they correctly guessed the puzzle before five more seconds had passed, it was worth $200.
+If not, the round continued with the puzzle value reduced to $100.
+If they still had not solved the puzzle when time was up, the opposing team could score $50 with a steal.

+The shortened speed round introduced in the last months of the daytime series was played, with the team that was leading drawing first.
+Once they were done, their score became the score to beat and the opposing team played the round.
+The team that was ahead at the end of the round won the game.
 If the game ended in a tie, a tie-breaker was played with the last team to play the speed round going first.
 The player at the board was given the choice of two words and began drawing, trying to convey the word as fast as he/she could.
 Once the word was guessed, the opposing team had to guess their word in a faster time.
 Doing so won the game; if not, the first team won the game.

-At this point, the show began to use returning champions, who stayed on for ten days or until defeated, whichever came first.
+The winning team then played the bonus round, with the same rules as on the daytime series; $50 was given for the first correct answer and doubled for each subsequent answer up to six, with passes resetting the pot to zero.
+However, if seven correct answers were given before time ran out, the winning contestant won $5,000.

 Disney Channel versions

 Teen Win, Lose or Draw

-From April 29, 1989 to April 28, 1990, and again from September 10, 1990 to September 26, 1992, Disney Channel aired a version called Teen Win, Lose or Draw.
+From April 29, 1989, to April 28, 1990, and again from September 10, 1990, to September 26, 1992, Disney Channel aired a version called Teen Win, Lose or Draw.
 This version was hosted by Marc Price.
 Jay Wolpert produced the first season, which taped at the Disney-MGM Studios in Orlando, with Stone-Stanley Productions taking over for the rest of the run, at which time production also moved to Hollywood Center Studios in Los Angeles.
 Originally the show aired on Saturdays at 6:30 p.m. and Sunday mornings at 11:30 a.m.
 Rotating as announcers during the first season were Brandy Brown, Chase Hampton and Tiffini Hale from The Mickey Mouse Club, with Mark L. Walberg taking over that duty for the final two seasons.
 Teams were made up of two teenage contestants (one each of two boys and two girls), and a teenage celebrity.
 Gameplay was largely identical to the original run, with the following differences: